Endless Ocean: Blue World: Plot

 When the Dragon Flute is played, the goblin sharks return and seal the chamber as Hayako notes three statues around the room are the three forms of Ra.
 The player successfully calms the sharks and places the three parts of the flute in the statues, reopening the chamber and driving the sharks away.
 Suddenly, an unknown species of whale enters, which resembles a juvenile albino humpback whale.
 It and the others of its species in the temple begin singing the Song of Dragons, which Oceana deduces to be a product of echolocation.
 The group turns a large wheel in the center of the room, which causes all the whales in the area, inside and outside the temple, to bang their heads on the building, opening the treasure chamber.
 Before the party can retrieve it, however, they realize that the temple will soon collapse and they must escape.
 After discovering a symmetrical hall on the other side of the chamber, the group attempts to escape, and, after receiving a message on the radio telling Oceana to use a mechanism in a crack next to an image of Set, succeed.
 Afterwards, the group discuss their plans to reopen the temple, salvage its treasure, and learn the true secrets of its builders.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

-Famitsu was the first media outlet to review Adventures of the Deep, doing so shortly before its release in Japan.
-They gave the game a score 36 out of 40, one point higher than Endless Ocean, with all four reviewers giving the game nine points each.
-Eurogamer called it a "genuinely peaceful and relaxing experience", though comparing it to "a cool adventure holiday for all ages."
+Famitsu gave the game a score 36 out of 40, one point higher than Endless Ocean, with all four reviewers giving the game nine points each.
+Eurogamer called the game a "genuinely peaceful and relaxing experience", though comparing it to "a cool adventure holiday for all ages."
 Official Nintendo Magazine was slightly more critical of the game, calling the game "batty ... but hardly enthralling" but also "truly fun, but not entirely action-packed".
 They also gave good reports of thrill and graphics involved in the game, which resulted in the game getting a slightly higher score than its predecessor.